andrewlabada/GenAI-notes/answer-key.md

 **8. a.
 Context length**\
 Explanation: A longer context length allows the chatbot to understand and respond effectively to longer user interactions.

+## Section 4: Assembling and Deploying Applications
+**1. a.
+Data normalization**\
+Explanation: Pre-processing ensures data is consistent and suitable for model inputs.

+**2. d.
+All of the above**\
+Explanation: These are standard techniques for securing endpoint access in Databricks.

+**3. b.
+Simplifying workflows for LLM tasks**\
+Explanation: LangChain chains help streamline complex workflows involving LLMs.

+**4. a.
+Embedding model, retriever, input, and model signature**\
+Explanation: These components are essential for constructing a functional RAG application.

+**5. b.
+Model metadata registration**\
+Explanation: Registering models with metadata is necessary for proper cataloging and management.

+**6. a.
+Cosine similarity**\
+Explanation: Cosine similarity measures vector similarity, which is key in vector search indexing.

+**7. a.
+Serve the endpoint via APIs**\
+Explanation: Serving the endpoint makes the application accessible to users.

+**8. d.
+All of the above**\
+Explanation: These resources are vital for efficiently serving RAG applications.